microsoft/pai/kubernetes-deployment/README.md

   OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 -->

-# Kuberentes Deployment in cluster
+# Kubernetes Deployment in cluster

 This document explains how to deploy Kubernetes in a cluster.
 We assume each node in the cluster has a statically assigned IP and runs Ubuntu 16.04 LTS.
 The following k8s components will be deployed in the designated nodes and run in host network: